An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Withdrawing from Medications

-- Most headache drugs can be stopped abruptly, but talk to your doctor first.
+- Most headache drugs can be stopped abruptly, but talk to your provider first.
 Certain non-headache medications, such as anti-anxiety drugs, anti-seizure drugs, or beta-blockers, require gradual withdrawal under medical supervision.

-- Your health care provider may recommend you take other pain medicines during the first days.
+- Your provider may recommend you take other pain medicines during the first days.
 Examples of drugs that may be used include dihydroergotamine, NSAIDs (in mild cases), corticosteroids, or valproate.

 - Expect headaches to get worse after you stop taking medication, no matter which method you use.
 Most people feel better within 2 weeks, although headache symptoms can persist up to 16 weeks (and in rare cases even longer).